BlidzCo/fly_motion/README.md

 import 'package:fly_motion/fly_motion.dart';
 ```

-Wrap your app with `FlyMotionOverlaySupport`:
+Wrap your app with `FlyMotionOverlaySupport` - required for animations to work properly as they use Flutter's overlay system:

 ```dart
 void main() {